 Why Your Freezer Clicks, But Won’t Start

-When you have a faulty piece of equipment in your freezer, the compressor will never be able to reach its perfect temp.
-That means it gets stuck in an endless loop of turning off and on again.
+When you have a faulty piece of equipment in your freezer, the compressor will never be able to reach its perfect temp, and it will get stuck in an endless loop of turning off and on again.

-How to Fix a Clicking Freezer
+5 Ways to Fix a Clicking Freezer

 #1 Check the Overload

-It basically helps the motor keep running on the compressor.
-The compressor can take some time to get up to speed.
+The overload helps the motor keep running on the compressor, as the compressor can take some time to get up to speed.

 #2 Look at the Cold Control/Temperature Control